OpenCTI-Platform/opencti/docs/docs/usage/feeds.md

 | 4.
 Add the label `detection`    | Create the indicator                                           | Create the indicator, create the relationship `indicates`                                                                        |
 | 5.
 Delete the indicator         | Delete the indicator                                           | Delete the indicator  and the relationship                                                                                       |

-Details on how to consume these Live Streams can be found on [the dedicated page](import-automated.md).
+Details on how to consume these Live streams can be found on [the dedicated page](import-automated.md).

 ## TAXII Collections